-Kevin works as web engineer who had been working extensively with Ruby on Rails since 2012.
+Kevin works as web developer who had been working extensively with Ruby on Rails since 2012.

-Currently, he is working remotely en several on-going projects for several clients based in the United States.
+Currently, he is working remotely on several on-going projects for some clients based in the United States.

 Beside Ruby on Rails, his experiences and skill sets are: